skrajeshwari/AI_StockAnalysisApplication/README.md

    chainlit run app.py
    ```

-7. Once the application is running, access it in browser
+7. Once the application is running, access it in the browser

 8. Stop the application by pressing `Ctrl + C`